phuongpm241/phuongpm241.github.io/_posts/2020-06-14-my-favorite-restaurants-in-boston.markdown

 <b>0.
 Cafe Luna </b>

 Because I am a CS major, it is natural for me to start counting from 0.
 (And this happens to be the only brunch place in this list?
 Is that intentional?)
-To be honest, I am not quite impressed with Boston brunch scene, probably due to summers in SF.
+To be honest, I am not quite impressed with Boston brunch scene, probably my standard was raised by summer brunches in SF.
 However, Cafe Luna has the most beautiful (and tastiest) brunch in town.
 A picture is worth a thousand words, so here it is!

 <center>
 	<img src="/pics/blogs/cafeluna.jpg" width="400">